-Although the entry-level $13-a-month Flywheel Tiny plan is cheaper than the WP Engine entry-level $25-a-month Startup plan, you do get less storage, monthly visits, and bandwidth.
+Although the entry-level $13-a-month Flywheel Tiny plan is cheaper than the WP Engine entry-level $25-a-month Startup plan, you do get less storage, monthly visits and bandwidth.

-If you compare the WP Engine Startup and Flywheel Starter plans, which both cost $25 a month, you can see that you get the same amount of storage, monthly visits, and bandwidth.
+If you compare the WP Engine Startup and Flywheel Starter plans, which both cost $25 a month, you can see that you get the same amount of storage, monthly visits and bandwidth.

-While both hosts cover the essentials in a similar way, this comparison shows there are some notable differences when it comes to their overall approaches to hosting as well as which features they provide and how they implement them.
+While both hosts cover the essentials in a similar way, this comparison shows there are some notable differences when it comes to their overall approaches to hosting, as well as which features they provide and how they implement them.

-Due to this, the features you need access to will determine which host is the best value option for you.
+Because of this, the features you need access to will determine which host is the best value option for you.

 WP Engine vs Flywheel Features